Monyjenni/Monyjenni/README.md

 ### Hi there! 👋

-I'm Chansovanmony Yoeun (Jennie), and I'm passionate about technology and coding.
+I'm Chansovanmony Yoeun (Jennie).I'm 19 years old, and I'm passionate about technology and coding.
 Welcome to my GitHub profile!

 ### 🔭 What I'm Currently Working On